Friends of Maryon and Maryon Wilson Parks

-The next clear-up sessions in the parks are on Saturday 3rd January and Saturday 7th February for litter picking and light parks maintenance.
+The next clear-up sessions in the park are on Saturday 7th May and Saturday 4th June for litter picking and light parks maintenance.
 Meet at 10 a.m. by the Flamsteed Road (SE7 8HT) entrance to Maryon Wilson Park.

-The results of the October litter picking can be seen here.
+Minutes of the March Meeting can be read here.